yasinsutoglu/NodeJs_JobsAPI/README.md

 ### The project covers;

-- HTML / Semantic elements

-- Material UI - React Toastify - Bootstrap

-- REACT / Components , Props , Hooks , Router, Redux  etc.

-- Formik - Yup

-- Firebase Realtime Database

-- Firebase Authentication
+- Javascript
+-NodeJS, ExpressJS
+-MongoDB
+-SwaggerUI
+-Render Deployment

 ### At the end of the project, i will be able to;

-- improve coding skills within HTML & CSS & JS & REACT.js
+- improve coding skills within JS & Node.js & MongoDB

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 <hr>
-<h3>Used in this project</h3>

-👉 HTML tags, Comments, CSS styling, REACT.js etc.

 <hr>
 <h3>How to Use the Project</h3>
 <span>First download a code editor </span>
-<br><span>Second open the files : </span><a href='https://github.com/yasinsutoglu/React-MyBlogApp'>My Docs</a>
+<br><span>Second open the files : </span><a href='https://github.com/yasinsutoglu/NodeJS_JobsAPI'>My Docs</a>
 <br><span>You should open vscode terminal and write "yarn or npm install" to make the project alive </span>
 <br><span>You can use this tutorial : </span><a href='https://www.youtube.com/watch?v=fJEbVCrEMSE'>VS Code tutorial</a>